Manual Machining

 mist cooling

-A cutting fluid delivery method that uses a high-velocity stream of air to disperse a small cutting fluid over the cutting area.
+A coolant-delivery method that uses a high-velocity stream of air to disperse a small amount of cutting fluid over the cutting area.
 Mist cooling reduces the overall amount of cutting fluid needed in a cutting operation.

-Outside diameter.
-The outer surface of a cylindrical workpiece or feature.
-Outside diameter operations on the lathe include turning and parting off.
+Outer diameter operations.
+Cutting that takes place on the outer surface of a cylindrical or round workpiece.
+Outside diameter operations on the lathe include turning, facing, and parting off.

 offset turning